ICT for Peace Foundation

 Stakeholder group: NGOs and associations

-ICT4Peace has been an independent think tank since 2003 in Geneva.
+ICT4Peace has operated as an independent think tank based in Geneva since 2003.
 It fosters political discussion and common action to support international and human security in cyberspace.
-All its activities are focused on the use of information and communications technology (ICT) to fulfil its key goals: save lives, protect human dignity, and promote peace and security in cyberspace.
+All its activities are focused on the use of ICT to fulfil its key goals: saving lives, protecting human dignity, and promoting peace and security in cyberspace.
 ICT4Peace acts as an early mover in identifying important challenges, bringing visibility and high-level attention to critical new issues.
 It carries out policy research examining how to use technologies to support state and human security, and develops capacity building through the ICT4Peace Academy to support the full participation of all stakeholders in ICT discussions, negotiations, and solutions.
-The description of the concrete areas of its work can be found in this document.
+A description of the concrete areas of its work can be found in this document.

-Inter alia the areas presently covered are deepening the understanding of the ICT-related activities and services provided by private (cyber) security companies and their impacts on human rights, international law, and security international law, norms of responsible state behaviour in cyberspace, including neutrality during cyberwarfare; mis- and disinformation and hate speech; gender and ICT and artificial intelligence (AI), peace and ethics.
+The areas presently covered are deepening the understanding of the ICT-related activities and services provided by private (cyber) security companies and their impacts on human rights, international law, and international security law, norms of responsible state behaviour in cyberspace, including neutrality during cyberwarfare, mis- and disinformation and hate speech, gender and ICT, and AI, peace, and ethics.

 Digital policy issues